 Figure 17 shows partial column differences between smoothed PEARL-FTS and TANSO-FTS for altitudes between 5.3 and 9.7 km, with the range determined from TANSO-FTS as described in Sect.
 3.2.
 Error bars are calculated analogously to the case of PEARL-FTS and ACE-FTS described above.
-In the figure, the bulk of collocated measurements are clustered around PEARL-FTS partial column values in the range of 0.89-0.97 × 1023 molecules cm-2 with a much smaller number of larger values.

-- 15 For measurements where PEARL-FTS reports a higher methane partial column, the difference between TANSO-FTS and PEARL-FTS increases; indeed, the linear regression has a slope of -0.497 ± 0.17 and an intercept of $4.67 \pm 0.16 \times 10^{22}$ molecules cm-2.
+In the figure, the bulk of collocated measurements are clustered around PEARL-FTS partial column values in the range of $0.89-0.97\times10^{23}$ molecules cm-2 with a much smaller number of larger values.
+For measurements where PEARL-FTS reports a higher methane partial column, the difference between TANSO-FTS and PEARL-FTS increases; indeed, the linear regression has a slope of $-0.497\pm0.17$ and an intercept of $4.67\pm0.16\times10^{22}$ molecules cm-2.
 If TANSO-FTS and PEARL-FTS reported identical partial column retrievals, the slope of this regression would be 0.

-However, if TANSO-FTS retrievals had no dependency - 20 on methane at all, the slope would likely be close to -1.
+However, if TANSO-FTS retrievals had no dependency on methane at all, the slope would likely be close to -1.
 The observation that the regression slope lies between -1 and 0 shows that TANSO-FTS methane retrievals have some sensitivity to the actual methane column.
 This is consistent with the TANSO-FTS DOFS lying between 0 and 1.
-The median difference is 1.1×10^{19} molecules cm-2 with a MAD of 9.6×10^{20} molecules cm-2.
+The median difference is $1.1 \times 10^{19}$ molecules cm-2 with a MAD of $9.6 \times 10^{20}$ molecules cm-2.
+A second regression line shows the same regression excluding any data points deviating from the PEARL-FTS median by more than 5 times its MAD (there are 27 points deviating more than 3 times the MAD, 4 points deviating more than 5 times, and 1 point deviating more than 10 times).
+This reduces the slope somewhat, but there is still considerable overlap between the confidence bands throughout the range of PEARL-FTS values (including suspected outliers).

 Figure 18 shows partial column differences between TANSO-FTS and ACE-FTS for altitudes between 5.2 and 9.5 km.
-The figure shows ACE-FTS measurements between 0.87×10^{23} and 0.99×10^{23} molecules cm-2, with TANSO-FTS differences similar to the upper left cluster shown in Fig. 17.
+The figure shows ACE-FTS measurements between $0.87 \times 10^{23}$ and $0.99 \times 10^{23}$ molecules cm-2, with TANSO-FTS differences similar to the upper left cluster shown in Fig. 17.
 Based on the small range of values, it is hard to draw firm conclusions about differences between TANSO-FTS and ACE-FTS.
-Here, the linear regression has a slope of -0.224 ± 0.41 and an intercept of $2.17 \pm 0.39 \times 10^{22}$ molecules cm-2.
+Here, the linear regression has a slope of $-0.224 \pm 0.41$ and an intercept of $2.17 \pm 0.39 \times 10^{22}$ molecules cm-2.
 The slope is about half as large as the regression slope for the other two comparisons.
-The median difference is 7.4×10^{20} molecules cm-2 with a MAD of 6.0×10^{20} molecules cm-2.
+The median difference is $7.4 \times 10^{20}$ molecules cm-2 with a MAD of $6.0 \times 10^{20}$ molecules cm-2.

-5 4 Discussion
+4 Discussion

 Above, we have presented a cross-validation between PEARL-FTS, ACE-FTS, and TANSO-FTS.
 Information content, bias, and random errors, have implications for users.
-PEARL-FTS retrievals tend to have DOFS between 1.5 and 3 (Fig. 3), which means there is some vertical information in the measurement.
-PEARL-FTS retrieves systematically more methane than smoothed ACE-FTS as shown by Figs. 10, 16, and Table 2.
-For partial columns in the range of 5.3-29.9 km (with DOFS still typically in a range of 1.1-2.2 as shown in Fig. 15), the median difference ACE-FTS-PEARL-FTS is -2.6 ± 2.6 × 1021 molecules cm-2, or -1.6 ± 1.6 %.
-Those differences are robust when only a subset of the data are considered, as the selection based on sPV values in
+PEARL-FTS retrievals tend to have DOFS between 1.5 and 3 (Fig. 3), which means there is some vertical information in

+Figure 16.
+Partial column differences ACE-FTS - PEARL-FTS as a function of PEARL-FTS partial column.
+Based on a shared sensitivity calculations, partial columns are estimated in a range of 5.3-29.9 km.
+The solid blue line shows the results of a linear model with the parameters for offset and slope obtained with a weighted least squares fit.
+The dashed blue lines show a 95 % confidence interval around this estimate.
+The equation in the upper right describes the linear model fit.
+See Table 2 for uncertainty estimates on slope and offset.